 City can requires or incentivizes all autonomous vehicles to be electric.
 Incentivize operators of shared-autonomous commercial fleets to deploy EVs.
 Programs will need to be carefully designed to avoid state or federal pre-emption.

 A local government can host a community-wide EV car-sharing program for the community.
 Car-sharing programs should also offer one-way service options to provide greater transportation flexibility to customers.
 Additional car-sharing efforts should be focused on disadvantaged communities and affordable housing developments.

 4.7.
 City plan for electric micro-mobility (eBikes, eScooters)

-Cities develop rules, regulations, and pilot programs for shared electric bikes and scooters.
+Cities can develop rules, regulations, and pilot programs for shared electric bikes and scooters.
 Cities can explore public-private partnerships with shared-electric mobility companies and evaluate the impact of innovative transportation technologies like “dockless” electric bikes and scooters.
 To streamline public-private partnerships and attract more innovative technology companies, Smart City programs in San Jose, Sacramento, and Boston have adopted “demonstration partnership policies”.
 Cities can collaborate with electric bike and scooter companies and explore options for public charging infrastructure for these smaller, electric-assisted vehicles.

 4.8.
 Support new and emerging transportation solutions with EVs and EVSE

-Collaborate with private transportation companies to encourage creative pilot programs that address local transportation goals.
+Cities can collaborate with private transportation companies to encourage creative pilot programs that address local transportation goals.
 Such opportunities might include EV car-sharing programs, first-last mile commuting solutions, electric micro-transit, or on-demand electric shuttle.